This post may contain affiliate links. Please read my disclosure policy.

 Serving suggestions

-Enjoy air fryer coconut shrimp as a snack or appetizer, or pair them with your favorite salad for a light meal!
+Enjoy air fryer coconut shrimp as a snack or appetizer, or serve them with your favorite salad as the main dish for a quick weeknight meal!

-These are also delicious with French fries (regular or sweet potato) or grilled veggies.
+One of my favorite ways to serve this delicious shrimp is with French fries (regular or sweet potato) or grilled veggies.
 For a more filling option, add a side of cilantro lime rice.

 Air Fryer Coconut Shrimp